GeertRoks/geertroksdotcom-Portfoliosite/README.md

     - [x] give text a little margin in mobile view
     - [x] fix navbar mobile menu drop down behavior into overlay behavior
     - [x] fix footer in mobile form

+  - optional:
+    - [ ] Let navbar disapear when scrolling long, so more room for reading, but reapear when scrolling up (firefox app style)

 #### Production:
   - [ ] write content